jbgreenh/AZ-PMP-analytics/README.md

 generate a filtered version of the dea file

 ### unregistered_prescribers
-WIP
+generate a list for each board of their prescribers who are unregistered in awarxe (WIP)

 ### clearinghouse_check
 check ``az_pharmacy_deas`` for any pharmacies not in the ``clearinghouse``

 ### medical_marijuana
-check medical marijuana list for registration and usage
+check medical marijuana list for registration and usage (WIP)